jeremyf/milan/README.md

 * Repetitious Form objects that have a very similar structure
 * Documenting an API for programatic interaction
 * A nuanced conflict with SimpleForm and ActiveRecord translations when breaking apart a single concept into constituent parts

+In essence, we've encountered the need for a Data Dictionary; But one that we can leverage in building our applications.

 Below is a Ruby hash demonstrating how I am proposing declaring Work Types and their constituent forms in a consistent manner.
 I have not included, in this demonstration, more complicated concepts such as cardinality based labels, internationalization, nor input vs. display labels.